Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

-*.txt - provided test files for manual testing (may be modified) CMakeLists.txt - cmake makefile (created by me so Google Test may be used outside of the IDE for sake of ease). pokerHands.exe - main executable for poker hands; ran using './pokerHands.exe <textFile>.txt' once compiled. printTests.exe - main executable for unit tests; ran using './printTests.exe' once compiled.
+*.txt - provided test files for manual testing (may be modified) CMakeLists.txt - cmake makefile (created by me so Google Test may be used outside of the IDE for sake of ease). pokerHands.exe - main executable for poker hands; run using './pokerHands.exe <textFile>.txt' once compiled. printTests.exe - main executable for unit tests; ran using './printTests.exe' once compiled.

 ========================================================================